BMW 3 Series

 - Firm suspension on M Sport models

 The BMW 3 Series saloon really is the best of its kind.
-Many rivals have tried, but none – including the new Mercedes C-Class – can manage to replicate the BMW's blend of driving fun and low running costs.
+Many rivals have tried, but none – including the new Mercedes C-Class – have managed to replicate the BMW's blend of driving fun and low running costs.

-There's a big enough boot for all the family (or work) gear, plus space in the back for two full-sized adults.
-Up front, the well laid-out dashboard, chunky steering wheel and clear dials make it a comfortable place to spend time.
+There's a big enough boot for all that family (or work) gear, plus space in the back for two full-sized adults.
+Up front, the well laid-out dashboard, chunky steering wheel and clear dials make the 3 Series a comfortable place to spend time.

 Company-car drivers will like the low-tax diesel engines, while private buyers will appreciate the excellent fuel economy and generous standard equipment.
-The mid-range SE spec includes most of the equipment many buyers will want, but the top-spec M Sport models add sporty looks to match the fun-to-drive image.
+The mid-range SE spec includes most of the equipment many buyers will want, but the top-spec M Sport models add sporty looks to match the fun driving experience.

-Overall, very few cars can match the BMW 3 Series for economy, emissions, equipment and performance.
+Overall, very few cars can match the BMW 3 Series for fuel economy, CO2 emissions, equipment and performance.
 In fact, some superminis fall short of this saloon car's rock-bottom running costs.

 - Good performance and economy